JMc-GH/JMc-GH.github.io/_posts/2022-08-01-data-store-setup.md

 title: "Data Store Setup"
 date: 2022-08-01
 categories:
-    - Tech
+  - Ethics
 tags:
   - carbon-arc
-    - RDMS
+  - Data
-    - MySQL
+  - Systems
-    - PostgreSQL
+  - Storage
-draft: true
 ---
 This is to store source data for the automated scans, so subdomains.
 It will also store the results of the scans - possibly using triggers to automate alerts.